 So you are considering becoming a foster parent but are wondering how you are going to afford it and what will be paid to you as fostering allowances as it can be an expensive job.
-No need to worry, there is plenty of help available to foster parents to help cover the costs of fostering children and as a reward element weekly fostering allowance is being paid to foster carers which of course depends on children’s needs.
+No need to worry, there is plenty of help available to foster parents to help cover the costs of fostering children and as a reward element, a weekly fostering allowance is paid to foster carers which of course depends on children’s needs.

 Once thought of as a voluntary occupation, providing foster care is now considered to be a professional career and it is generally accepted that fostering is a full-time occupation.
 As with any recognised profession, foster carer’s allowance and fostering fees for approved foster carers with Independent Fostering Agencies (IFAs) are now quite competitive.